wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 This article describes a Bash script that, with a <strong>single command</strong> can do all this:

+   1. Have initial lines to:
+      * <a href="#Shebang">Shebang</>
-   Define bash <a href="#ShellCheck">ShellCheck</a> rules that need to be disabled.
+      * Define bash <a href="#ShellCheck">ShellCheck</a> rules that need to be disabled.
-   1. Echo time, name, version metadata about run
+      * Echo time, name, version metadata about run
-      * <a href="#FileMetadata">File metadata</a> about the script in comments.
+      * <a href="#FileMetadata">Metadata</a> about the script in comments.
       * Capture a <a href="#TimeStart">time stamp</a> to later calculate how long the script runs.
    2. Display a menu if no parameter is specified in the command line
-   3. Define variables for use as "feature flags".
+   3. Define variables for use as "feature flags" to control specific features run.
-   4. Set variables associated with each parameter flag
+   4. Set variables associated with each parameter flag.
    5. Define <a href="#EchoFunctions">custom functions to echo text to screen</a>
    6. <a href="#OSDetect">Detect the operating system in use</a> to <a href="#silent-apt-get-install">install the install appropriate to the OS</a>.
    7. Upgrade to the <a href="#BashVersions">latest version of bash</a>